ligato/docs/docs/tutorials/03_rest-handler.md

 }
 ```

+---

-Finally, we register our handler with the REST plugin.
-This is done in our plugin's
+Finally, register your handler with the REST plugin using your plugin's
-`Init` method:
+`Init()` method:

 ```go
 func (p *MyPlugin) Init() error {